Molybdenum and related alloys (TZM, MoLa, HCT)

 - Shielding from high energy particles

-Molybdenum metal possesses unique properties which make it desirable for use in a number of manufacturing industries.
+Molybdenum properties are unique which makes it desirable for use in a number of manufacturing industries.
 For example, with its high melting point, 2620°C, molybdenum can work as a load bearing material in industrial furnaces at temperatures ranging 1600°C and up to 2000 °C for certain other applications.
 As the metal readily oxidizes above 400° C in air, a protective atmosphere like a vacuum, hydrogen-reducing, or inert gas is required for high-temperature operations.
 In addition to its high-temperature strength, molybdenum exhibits excellent thermal and electrical conductivity and low vapor pressure at elevated temperatures.
 Such properties, make molybdenum particularly useful metal injection molding, hot isostatic pressing, vacuum, nuclear fuel sintering, and glass melt furnaces.

 Molybdenum’s resistance to corrosion makes it an ideal material for use in abrasive and aggressive environments.
 Examples include electrodes and flow control components for glass melt, semiconductor ion etching grid sets, MOCVD reactor components and assemblies, and hot runner nozzles used in plastic injection molding equipment.